Rose Hartwick Thorpe: Personal life

 A biographical sketch of Thorpe published in The Magazine of Poetry and Literary Review in 1889 noted that Thorpe had been hindered for a few years by ill health, but was recovering after her relocation to California.
-She died in San Diego, July 19, 1939.
+She died in San Diego, July 19, 1939, aged 89.

 Awards and legacy

 In 1883, Hillsdale College (Michigan) conferred on Mrs. Thorpe the honorary degree of A.M., because, as Pres.
-Durgin wrote; "You have written a poem that will never permit the name of its author to die while the English language is spoken."
+Durgin wrote; "You have written a poem that will never permit the name of its author to die while the English language is spoken".

-Litchfield adopted the title of the poem as a symbol, having fire trucks and city website show the symbol of a bell reading "Curfew Shall Not Ring Tonight."
+Litchfield adopted the title of the poem as a symbol, having fire trucks and the city website show the symbol of a bell reading "Curfew Shall Not Ring Tonight".
 A bell in the center of Litchfield commemorates the poem and Thorpe's time spent in the town.

-Thorpe gave San Diego's "False Bay" the new moniker "Mission Bay" in a poem published in 1888 in The Golden Era.
-The name persists today.
+Thorpe gave San Diego's "False Bay" the new moniker "Mission Bay" in a poem published in 1888 in The Golden Era The name persists today.